Counselling Skills Professional Development Course - study online.

 WHAT YOU WILL DO IN THIS COURSE

-- Explain how a counselor might encourage the client to relax in the first session
+- Explain how a counsellor might encourage the client to relax in the first session.

-- Demonstrate at what stage the counselor should bring in micro-skills other than those of minimal responses and reflection of content and feeling
+- Demonstrate at what stage the counsellor should bring in micro-skills other than those of minimal responses and reflection of content and feeling.

-- Demonstrate at what stage the counselor should focus attention on the client’s thoughts and why
+- Demonstrate at what stage the counsellor should focus attention on the client’s thoughts and why.

-- Show how a counselor could assist a client to consider the present and how this could facilitate the counselling process
+- Show how a counsellor could assist a client to consider the present and how this could facilitate the counselling process.

 - Demonstrate telephone counselling techniques in a role play.